 Seven Most Common AC Problems and How to Fix Them

-When your home’s air conditioner malfunctions, you deserve to get the issue dealt with right away.
-Unfortunately, there could be countless of reasons why your cooling isn’t working properly.
-How do you know which one is causing trouble?
-There are a handful of problems that are more common, and recognizing what they are is helpful when your Becht/Givens Service Experts Expert is reviewing available choices for solving the problem through air conditioning repair in North America.
+When your home’s cooling goes on the fritz, you should try to get the situation dealt with as soon as possible.
+However, there may be countless of reasons why your cooling isn’t working properly.
+How do you know which one is impacting you?
+There are a handful of problems that are more prevalent, and determining what they are is handy when your Service Experts Heating, Air Conditioning & Plumbing Expert is reviewing available choices for solving the problem through air conditioning repair in North America.

 1. Thermostat Problems

-Your thermostat tells your AC system when to start and for how long to run.
-If the thermostat settings are inaccurate, your air conditioning might not function correctly.
-And if the batteries died in a programmable thermostat, you won’t be able to use it at all.
-Try this brief checklist to confirm your thermostat is receiving power and operating properly:
+Your thermostat instructs your air conditioner when to start and for how long to run.
+If its settings are inaccurate, your air conditioner might not work properly.
+And if the batteries died in a programmable thermostat, it won’t be accessible at all.
+Run through this quick checklist to make sure your thermostat is receiving power and operating properly:

 • Make sure your thermostat has power (smart models)